-- Casual Riders: A pair of padded liner shorts underneath your street clothes may provide adequate comfort for the occasional, shorter ride.
+Casual Riders: A pair of padded liner shorts underneath your street clothes may provide adequate comfort for the occasional, shorter ride over rough terrain.

-- Regular Riders: You will want a baggy short as well as a padded liner.
+Regular Riders: You will likely want more baggy shorts as well as a padded liner.
 These can be purchased separately, although some shorts come with the liner already.
-Look for a good athletic material and be sure they aren’t going to ride down.
+Look for good athletic material and be sure they aren’t going to ride down.

-Qualities to Look for in Mountain Biking Shorts
+Qualities To Look For In Good Mountain Biking Shorts

-You may also want to get shorts that are ¾ length.
+You may also want to consider shorts that are ¾ length.

-A pair of baggy shorts is good for going over kneepads as well as protecting modesty.
+A pair of baggy shorts are good for going over kneepads as well as protecting modesty.
 On the other hand, excessively baggy shorts can be a danger.
 They can catch on your bike.
-If they get wet, they can get incredibly heavy.
+If they get wet, they can get heavy quickly and reduce your mobility.

-A great feature on mountain biking shorts can be pockets if they are well-designed.
-Hip pockets are usually the most useful because you can access them while riding.
-Too many pockets just weigh you down.
-A pocket specifically designed for your cell phone is great.
+A great feature on mountain biking shorts that you rarely find on other cycling shorts is pockets.
+Hip pockets are usually the most useful for casual mountain bikers because you can access them while riding.

-Not all pairs of baggy MTB shorts will have padding.
-If you need extra comfort in the saddle area, look for ones that include foam padding.
-It is usually included in the inner liner instead of the outer shell.
+Not all pairs of baggy mountain bike shorts will have padding.
+If you need extra comfort in the saddle area, look for ones that include foam or gel padding.
+Padding is usually in the inner liner around the seat of the pants instead of the outer shell.

 Will your shorts hold up in the washing machine?
 If not, are you prepared to hand-wash them after every use?
-Pay attention to the tags and washing instruction on any shorts you buy.
-Due to the material they are made of, some may need special care to keep from getting damaged or shrinking.
+Pay attention to the tags and washing instructions.
+Due to the material, they are made of, some may need special care to keep from getting damaged or shrinking.

 Look for shorts that have high-quality stitching and are built to last.
 Though durable shorts are often slightly more expensive, the additional up-front expense is worth it in the long run.
 You won’t be replacing them every three months.